-We have two Darwin’s rheas: one males and one female.
+We have a breeding pair of adult Darwin’s rhea.
 They arrived at Edinburgh Zoo in October 2011 from France.

 It is the male Darwin’s rhea that incubates the eggs, and he becomes very protective of his nest site and the paddock during the breeding season!

 Darwin’s rheas are very difficult to breed in captivity and so our keepers are working closely with colleagues in other zoos to increase husbandry knowledge for the species.